mmcquillan/lawsg/HELP.md

   -g --group          Group for the command (or second argument)
-     --chunk          Chunk size for retrieving Event Logs [default: 10000] --refresh        Tail Refresh interval in seconds [default: 5] --cache          Enable local cache
+     --chunk          Chunk size for retrieving Event Logs [default: 10000] --refresh        Tail Refresh interval in seconds [default: 5] --stats          Display Stats from request
-     --cachedir       Directory for the local cache
-     --stats          Display Stats from request
      --debug          Debug of Output